wintermuted/blog/collections/_software_development/software-development.md

 permalink: /wiki/software-engineering
 ---
 <p class="lead">
     Software engineering is the systematic application of engineering approaches to the development of software.
-I've been working in the software development industry professional since 2012, with amatuer experience going back to the early 'aughts.
+I've been working in the software development industry professionally since 2012, with amatuer experience going back to the early 'aughts.
 In this wiki I've documented some of my learnings.
 </p>

 <div class="row">